18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur-pre-olu.md

 to be for onboarding.

-While the Talent and Travel Teams won't be available until Monday if your cancellation occurs over the weekend, please feel comfortable rebooking your travel either though the airline or via Ad-Trav, and rest assured that you will be in good hands when you arrive at TTS.
+While the Talent and Travel Teams won't be available until Monday if your cancellation occurs over the weekend, please feel comfortable re-booking your travel either though the airline or via Ad-Trav, and rest assured that you will be in good hands when you arrive at TTS.